 Albert Varela is a Lecturer in Quantitative Methods in the School of Sociology and Social Policy and the Q-Step Centre at the University of Leeds.

-Transnational mobility practices ~ Salamońska and Recchi;
+The social structure of transnational practices ~ Salamońska and Recchi;

-Transnational consumption practices ~ Hanquinet and Savage;
+Cultural boundaries and transnational consumption patterns ~ Hanquinet and Savage;

-Identifications ~ Braun and Pötzschke;
+Social transnationalism and supranational identifications ~ Braun and Pötzschke;

-Narratives ~ Favell, Jensen and Reimer;
+Narratives and varieties of everyday transnationalism ~ Favell, Jensen and Reimer;

 Space-sets of cross-border mobility among Romanian movers, stayers and returnees ~ Barbulescu, Ciornei and Varela;